AdobeDocs/certification.en/help/certifications/ame/ame-p.md

 * The ability to create a Smart List and Smart Campaign
 * Knowledge of how to create segmentations
 * An understanding of Data review (cleanup)
-* An understanding of Database (how to create people, Activity Log, unsubscribe, Blocklist, email invalid concepts)
+* An understanding of Database (how to create people, Activity Log, unsubscribe, blocklist, email invalid concepts)
 * The Ability to understand the importance of privacy regulations
 * Understanding of Email marketing

 And, you should be familiar with the following tools and technologies:

-* Adobe Marketo Engage
+* Adobe [!DNL Marketo Engage]
 * Excel or Google Sheets/Doc

 >[!NOTE]